 The above command will show you your certificate request document.
 You can use this to generate certificates – usually these are .pem or .cer files.

-If you configured a password during the key creation, you will need to add that to the key vault.
-You can use the following command to do this:
+If you configured a password during the key creation, you must add that to the key vault.
+You can use the following command to do so:

 sudo /usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.http.ssl.keystore.secure_password